chrisobriensp/TeamsProvisioning/README.md

 ## This project includes:

 - A static JSON file which provides the non-changing elements of a Teams template
-- Code to manipulate the JSON to add bits that change for each instance of a Team - the name, description, and owner for example.
+- Some helper code to manipulate the JSON to add bits that change for each instance of a Team - the name, description, and owner for example.
 This is in the form of a C# console app
-- Code to make the appropriate call to the Microsoft Graph to provision the Team from the JSON
+- Helper code to make the appropriate call to the Microsoft Graph to provision the Team from the JSON

 ## The setup